RedFoxTech/teste-desenvolvimento-web/README.md

 ## Getting Started

-This project is designed to run the front-end and back-end with Docker, with easy-to-follow configuration steps, anyone should be able to run it locally.
+This project is developed  to run the front-end and back-end with Docker, with easy-to-follow configuration steps, anyone should be able to run it locally.
 Follow the steps below to get the project up and running on your local machine:

 Prerequisites